 Unit 4 Working in the Industry Unit summary This unit will develop your readiness for the world of work.
 Through research activities you will develop an awareness of your industry sector and the opportunities that may be open to you.
-You will assess your current employability skills, plan for a placement and subsequently embark on work experience.
+You will assess your current employability skills, plan for and undertake work-related developmental activities.
 This unit concludes with an opportunity to re-assess your skill set and the progress made.
-Guided hours 27 teaching hours and 35 in work placement Level 2
+Guided learning hours 27 teaching hours and the equivalent of one working week in work placement or other structured professional development activity.
+Level 2

-The learner will: Identify current employability skills and plan for an industry relevant work placement.
+The learner will: identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.

-- Employability skills and employment opportunities in their industry.
+- Employability skills and employment opportunities in their industry

 - CV, cover letters and email etiquette

-- Skills for gaining and maintaining employment to include:
+- Skills for gaining and maintaining employment, to include:

 - communication skills

 - self-management skills

 - teamwork skills

 - confidence and resilience skills.